Couple researching sperm DNA fragmentation on a phone in their kitchen.

 If your doctor has mentioned sperm DNA fragmentation, you might be wondering what it actually means for your chances of conceiving.
 In simple terms, sperm DNA fragmentation happens when the genetic material inside sperm is broken or damaged — and it turns out to be one of the more common factors behind male infertility.
-We know how stressful it can be to hear this kind of diagnosis, especially when you’ve already been on a long fertility journey.
+We know how stressful it can feel to hear this, especially if you and your partner have already been on a long fertility journey.
 The good news?
 DNA fragmentation in sperm can often be reduced through lifestyle and nutritional changes, and there are real, practical steps you can take to improve it.
-It’s also worth knowing that many couples do still achieve pregnancy even with higher fragmentation levels.
+It’s also worth knowing that plenty of couples still go on to conceive, even with higher fragmentation levels.
 Let’s walk through what sperm fragmentation means and what you can do about it.

 Key Takeaways

-- Sperm DNA fragmentation measures the proportion of sperm with damaged genetic material; a fragmentation index (DFI) below 15% is considered normal.
+• Sperm DNA fragmentation measures the proportion of your sperm with damaged genetic material; a fragmentation index (DFI) below 15% is considered normal.

-- High fragmentation is linked to reduced natural fertility, lower IVF success rates, and increased miscarriage risk.
+• High fragmentation is linked to reduced natural fertility for you, lower IVF success rates, and increased miscarriage risk.

-- Lifestyle changes such as quitting smoking, reducing alcohol, and avoiding heat exposure can produce measurable improvements within three months.
+• Lifestyle changes such as quitting smoking, reducing alcohol, and avoiding heat exposure can produce measurable improvements in your fragmentation levels within three months.

 What is Sperm DNA Fragmentation?

-You probably already know that sperm plays a central role in conception — it carries DNA from the male partner to the egg for fertilisation.
+You probably already know how central sperm is to conception — it’s what carries DNA from you (or your partner) to the egg at fertilisation.

 So what exactly is DNA fragmentation in sperm?
-It happens when the physical structure of the DNA inside the sperm becomes damaged.
+It happens when the physical structure of the DNA inside your sperm (or your partner’s) becomes damaged.
 When that happens, it becomes much more difficult for the sperm to successfully fertilize the egg.1

-If you or your partner are worried about sperm DNA integrity, a sperm fragmentation test is the most straightforward way to get answers.
-Your urologist can help you figure out which test makes the most sense for your situation.
+If you’re worried about sperm DNA integrity, a fragmentation test is the most straightforward way to get answers.
+Your urologist can talk you through which test fits your situation best.

 Sperm DNA Fragmentation and Male Fertility

 Here’s the reassuring part: sperm DNA fragmentation doesn’t necessarily mean complete infertility.
 That said, it is linked to higher rates of difficulty conceiving.
-Multiple studies2 have found that when the male partner has elevated levels of sperm DNA fragmentation, achieving pregnancy becomes harder.
+Multiple studies2 have found that when you (or your partner) have elevated sperm DNA fragmentation, conceiving tends to take longer.
 This pattern holds even for couples going through IVF treatments;4 higher fragmentation levels tend to mean lower pregnancy success rates compared to couples without this issue.

 Sperm DNA Fragmentation and Miscarriage

-This is an area that can feel especially heartbreaking.
-DNA fragmentation in sperm is recognised as a significant risk factor for couples who have experienced miscarriages.
+This is an area that can feel especially heartbreaking, and we want to be careful with it, particularly if you’ve been through this yourself.
+Researchers now recognise sperm DNA fragmentation as a significant risk factor for couples who’ve been through miscarriage.
 Research5 has consistently shown that higher levels of sperm DNA fragmentation have been associated with a greater risk of miscarriage,6 including in the early weeks of pregnancy.
-This is one reason why thorough genetic assessments can be so valuable during fertility treatment.
+This is one reason why thorough genetic assessments can be so valuable for you and your partner during fertility treatment.

 Sperm DNA Fragmentation and Health of the Child

-While this section covers some serious topics, it’s important to understand the full picture.
-Paternal sperm DNA fragmentation has been preliminarily associated with certain health conditions in children, including in a small case-control study of fathers of children with non-familial sporadic heritable retinoblastoma.7 Additionally, conditions associated with advanced paternal age — including a higher rate of de novo genetic mutations — may be partly related to age-associated increases in sperm DNA fragmentation.9 Researchers are studying these associations to better understand their clinical significance.
-Researchers are continuing to study these associations to better understand them.
+While this section covers some serious topics, it’s important for you to understand the full picture.
+Paternal sperm DNA fragmentation has been preliminarily associated with certain health conditions in children, including in a small case-control study of fathers of children with non-familial sporadic heritable retinoblastoma.7 Additionally, conditions associated with advanced paternal age — including a higher rate of de novo genetic mutations — may be partly related to age-associated increases in sperm DNA fragmentation.9 Researchers are still working to understand exactly what these associations mean clinically, so this is an evolving picture rather than a settled one as you weigh your options.

 What Causes Sperm DNA Fragmentation?

-- Chronic health conditions: Several chronic conditions are associated with sperm DNA fragmentation.
-Type 1 diabetes14 and the systemic effects of cancer treatment such as chemotherapy13 are two examples; cancer treatments in particular can take a substantial toll on sperm quality.
+• Chronic health conditions: Several chronic conditions are associated with sperm DNA fragmentation.
+Type 1 diabetes14 and the systemic effects of cancer treatment such as chemotherapy13 are two examples; cancer treatments in particular can take a substantial toll on your sperm quality.

-- Internal genetic issues: Sometimes, sperm DNA fragmentation comes down to the body’s own internal processes.
-For some men, the body has a harder time producing structurally sound DNA or repairing DNA that has become damaged.
+• Internal genetic issues: Sometimes the cause comes down to your body’s own internal processes.
+For some men, the body simply has a harder time producing structurally sound DNA — or repairing it once it’s damaged.

 How Long Does It Take To Improve Sperm DNA Fragmentation?